00mjk/isomorfeus-project/ruby/isomorfeus-policy/README.md

   # conditions as for allow and deny can be used too
   combine_with AdminRolePolicy, if: :admin?
-    # this will call the method registered? on the instance.
+    # this will call the method admin? on the user instance.
 The method must return a boolean.
     # this will execute the AdminRolePolicy rules only if the method returned true
     # method name must be given as symbol

   combine_with AdminRolePolicy, if_not: :normal_guy?
-    # this will call the method registered? on the instance.
+    # this will call the method normal_guy?? on the user instance.
 The method must return a boolean.
     # this will execute the AdminRolePolicy rules only if the method returned false
     # method name must be given as symbol
     # other versions: